 It is a wonderful statement that the Word of God can refer both to the living Word, the Lord Jesus Christ, and to the written Word, the Bible.
 Our text does not make it clear to which it refers.
 This is of God.
 God has so joined His living Word to His written Word that they cannot be divided in our thinking.
 The only Christ we know is the Christ who comes to us on the pages of Scripture.
 The Word lives because it is His Word.
 That Word alone gives life.

 God's Word Lives

-God's Word lives because it has an inherent energy.
+God's Word lives because it has inherent energy.
 When Jesus was arrested, a word from Him forced His adversaries to the ground (John 18:6).
-Similarly, Christ will win His final victory over all opposition with His energetic Word alone (Rev. 19:15).
+Christ will win His final victory over all opposition with His energetic word (Rev. 19:15).
 The Word of God has an energy that is never without results.
 It is always full of activity for salvation or for judgment.
 All spiritual life depends on continued contact with that Word.
 If you are listless, lifeless, and lethargic spiritually, it relates in some way to separation from the living, written Word.
 Contact with it gives life.

 God's Word Cuts

 God's Word cuts superlatively: "Sharper than any double-edged sword" (v.
 12).
 God's Word cuts keener, better, and sharper than the sharpest weapon.
 A double-edged sword cuts both ways as it moves.
 "Take . . . the sword of the Spirit which is the word of God" (Eph.
 6:17).
 The Word suggests the short, daggerlike sword of the Roman soldier.
 As God's Word cuts, it also heals.
 There is no healing without the cutting that first kills.
 We must let the Word cut the desires, obsessions, and fixations of our life in order to be healed by the same Word.